peter88213/nvhelp-de/source/plot_menu.rst

    the respective descriptions in other exported documents, if any.

 .. figure:: _images/plot_menu04.png
-   :alt: LibreOffice screenshot
+   :alt: LibreOffice Screenshot

-   LibreOffice screenshot.
+   LibreOffice Screenshot.
 Note the hyperlink from the Plotlinie Titel in the plot list (left) to the Plotlinie in the plot description (right).

 .. important::